marberts/gpindex/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file. -->

-# Generalized+ price and quantity indexes
+# Generalized price and quantity indexes

-A small R package for calculating lots of different price and quantity indexes.
-Provides tools to build and work with any type of generalized bilateral index (of which most price and quantity indexes are), along with a few important indexes that don’t belong to the generalized family.
+A small R package for calculating lots of different price indexes, and by extension quantity indexes.
+Provides tools to build and work with any type of generalized bilateral index (of which most price indexes are), along with a few important indexes that don’t belong to the generalized family.

 ## Installation